Precipio Data Breach Exposes 150 GB of PHI and PII

 The ransomware group INC RANSOM claimed responsibility, stating they had obtained 150 GB of Precipio’s data.
 The group posted about the attack on Dec.
 2, 2025, via their network on Tor, indicating that the breach was part of a targeted ransomware campaign.

-The compromised files contained a range of personally identifiable information (PII) and protected health information (PHI), including names, addresses, medical record numbers, dates of birth, clinical or treatment details, medical procedure information, medical provider names, prescription information and health insurance information.
+The compromised files contained a range of personally identifiable information (PII) and protected health information (PHI), including names, addresses, Social Security numbers, medical record numbers, dates of birth, clinical or treatment details, medical procedure information, medical provider names, prescription information and health insurance information.
 The specific data exposed varies by individual.

-While the exact number of affected individuals has not been disclosed, the breach is considered severe due to the nature of the information involved and the method of access.
+While the exact number of affected individuals has not been disclosed, the breach has so far affected 4,952 residents of Texas and 227 of Massachusetts.

 Precipio's response

-As part of their response, Precipio is conducting an extensive review of the compromised files to determine exactly what information was involved and to identify all affected individuals.
+Precipio is conducting a review of the compromised files to determine exactly what information was involved and to identify all affected individuals.
 They have committed to providing further notifications as more details become available.

 The company encourages affected individuals to remain vigilant against identity theft and fraud by monitoring account statements and reviewing free credit reports for suspicious activity.
 Federal law entitles all consumers to one free credit report annually from each of the three major bureaus: Equifax, Experian and TransUnion.